NeilAucoin/Video-Game-EDA/README.md

 - "Round 2 Scraper" functions the same but ignores games already in a given -- data base, used for repeat passes to catch missed/skipped games

-- Combine Data
+Combine Data
 - -- Combines json files from RAWG Scraper into one csv file
 - --- Skips JSON decoding errors and tracks files processed

-- Data Exploration and Cleaning
+Data Exploration and Cleaning
-- -- Used to get an overview of the data
+- -Used to get an overview of the data
-- -- Removed unnecessary columns
+- -Removed unnecessary columns
-- -- Cleaned up formatting of columns with multiple values
+- -Cleaned up formatting of columns with multiple values
-- --- Changed strings to dictionaries, removed "slug:" "name:" statements
+- -Changed strings to dictionaries, removed "slug:" "name:" statements
-- -- Created sample ratings plot to visualize data
+- -Created sample ratings plot to visualize data
-- -- Identified all unique release years, platforms, genres, stores, tags, and Ratings
+- -Identified all unique release years, platforms, genres, stores, tags, and Ratings
-- --- And their counts
+- --And their counts
-- -- Added month and month/day columns
+- -Added month and month/day columns
-- -- Identified and removed duplicates
+- -Identified and removed duplicates
-- -- Removed brackets from dictionaries for compatibility with Tableau
+- -Removed brackets from dictionaries for compatibility with Tableau
-- -- Reset index to have consistent unique identifiers per game
+- -Reset index to have consistent unique identifiers per game
-- -- Averaged out player ratings and metacritic to get an average rating
+- -Averaged out player ratings and metacritic to get an average rating

 # ------------------ Data Explanation ---------------------